Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 This cramped, corridor runs from one side of the long haul to the other multiple doors open.
 At either end in all manner of boxes bags, chests and crates have been stacked against the walls.
 The Raptors hold hooks and nets from which hang additional supplies, a staff room, All the various tools equipment and non-perishable supplies necessary for the maintenance and up Ravens, cracker stored in this hallway, Nearly any sort of mundane tool can be found here, including a portable forage, and a set of masterworks Smith's tools.
 Yo Hmm.
 One in everyone is a room of stuff.

-Grayson's gonna go to this other door down here, and it's gonna try opening it really.
+[[Grayson]]'s gonna go to this other door down here, and it's gonna try opening it really.
 It's just little.
 Listen at it first.
 Emiru 30 there.
 It sounds like there's someone in there.
 [[Ochitsuite Arashi|Ochi]] gonna.
 That sounds humanoid.
-I. Yeah, I mean, it sounds like a human breathing and  Grayson turns to [[Ochitsuite Arashi|Ochi]] and just kind of given odd until Oh she's gonna draw his weapons.
+I. Yeah, I mean, it sounds like a human breathing and  [[Grayson]] turns to [[Ochitsuite Arashi|Ochi]] and just kind of given odd until Oh she's gonna draw his weapons.
 Eric Cousin all all open the door.
 Not stalkfully.
 That door is locked, Right?
 He points at no way and like Beckens her towards the door.

 I am no way.
 Pushes glasses up nose immediately picks the lock immediately picks the lock and then steps to the side.
-I'll go through first [[Ochitsuite Arashi|Ochi]] will do exactly what Grayson would have done and just open the door.
+I'll go through first [[Ochitsuite Arashi|Ochi]] will do exactly what [[Grayson]] would have done and just open the door.
 Oh cool.
 There's a guy, there is a guy who is clearly emaciated and malnourished.
 Kind of pushed up against the back wall.
 As the light pours into his one stark room, he closes his eyes and pain of No, no. My name is loot,

 guys.
 There's sick loot in here who are recent shoots an arrow at [[Ochitsuite Arashi|Ochi]]'s.
 The back of his neck.
 I was looking at loose one.
 That did it.
 Oh, she's looking at looking at Lou.
 What does he look like?
 Is he like doing recognize like the color is he's wearing or it looks like he was once dressed and buying merchants guard.
 But the months that he spent in this room subsisting on the very meager food that they give him and likely whatever rats, he was able to catch has left him very weak from malnutrition and fever Though.
 He doesn't seem to have any major injuries on him.